Why Functional Fragrance Gets More Effective Over Time

 The short answer: olfactory conditioned responses are among the most extinction-resistant of any sensory modality.
 The direct hippocampal encoding means the association is stored with unusual stability.
 A break of days or even weeks is unlikely to significantly degrade a well-established anchor.

-What does cause degradation: using the mist in inconsistent contexts — across different states, at random times — essentially exposes the conditioned response to extinction trials (the association is invoked but not reinforced).
+What does cause degradation: using the mist in inconsistent contexts — across different states, at random times — essentially exposes the conditioned response to extinction trials (the association is invoked but not reinforced with the expected physiological pairing).
 This is why specificity of pairing matters more than frequency of use.

 If you've taken a break, the fastest way to re-establish the response is to return to the original pairing conditions: same mist, same moment type, consistent use for 1–2 weeks.